Icinga/icinga2/doc/10-icinga-template-library.md

 > **Note**:
 >
 > These templates are built into the binaries.
 By convention
-> all command objects should import these templates.
+> all command and timeperiod objects should import these templates.

 ### <a id="itl-plugin-check-command"></a> plugin-check-command